Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 #2 | Firefox | Open app in browser. | Passed |
 #3 | Safari | Open app in browser. | Passed |

 As the webpage was being built Chrome developer tools were used to ensure that the code was working smoothly.
 Each section was then tested again every time a new feature was added.
-This was also true for each JavaScript function that was added to the games functionality.
+This was also true for each JavaScript function that was added to the games functionality using console.log().

 Pre-deployment I checked that the webpage met all the user needs previously stated.